5and5/BO2-Remix/README.md

 * All gems spawn at spawned in

 #### Teleporters
-* Gramaphone is not needed to open teleporters
+* Teleporters activate as soon as door leading to them is opened
-* Teleporters in the crazy place can be use without being used first (map needs to open there exit)
+* Teleporters in the crazy place can be used without being first used from the other side

-#### Dig
+#### Shovel and Helmet
 * Shovels given on spawn
 * Golden shovel awarded after 5 digs
 * Golden helmet chance increased from 5% to 20%

+#### Dig spots
 * Removed firesale, zombie blood and bonus points as possible powerups that can be dug
 * Dug powerups spawn in a cycle (4 main powerups)
-* Hidden perk bottle dig spot are visible without zombie blood
+* Hidden perk bottle dig spots are visible without zombie blood
+* Hidden perk bottle dig spots respawn every round

 ### Dvars
 ```